wibyuan/easyANN/README.md

 ## Overview

 This project implements 30+ variants of ANN algorithms to find the K nearest neighbors in high-dimensional vector spaces.
-It includes a complete evaluation framework for measuring recall and query performance (QPS).
+It is meant as a convenient sandbox: drop in your own ANN code, run a one-liner, and instantly compare build/search speed and recall against the bundled baselines.

 ## Algorithms Implemented